Costa Rica Leatherbacks

 DAY 1 - ARRIVE TO COSTA RICA

 Start your leatherback adventure by arriving to San Jose International Airport (SJO) anytime on the first scheduled day.
 Our shuttle picks you up from the airport and take you to La Rosa del America, a comfortable hotel outside the city a short drive from the hotel.
 Get a good night’s sleep tonight, as the adventure starts early the next day.
-(Dinner the first is not included)
+(Dinner the first night is not included)

 DAY 2 - LEATHERBACK RESEARCH

-The bus will drop your group at a small dock along the Tortuguero canals, where a boat will meet you to take you to the research station.
-The short boat ride passes through rainforest, so keep your eyes out for monkeys, sloths, toucans, and more along the way.
-Once you arrive, settle into your cabin and later, the researchers will give a presentation on sea turtles and the more than a decade of work that has gone into protecting this nesting beach.
-After dinner, you will head out for your first night of patrolling, accompanied by researchers who will guide you along the beach, spot the turtles, and help with the data collection.
-(B, L, D)
+The bus will drop your group at a small dock along the Tortuguero canals, where a boat will meet you to take you to Parismina.
+The boat ride passes through rainforest, so keep your eyes out for monkeys, sloths, toucans, and more along the way.

 DAY 6 - CENTRAL VALLEY

 This morning after breakfast, you will catch the boat back to meet your bus.
 Along the way back to San Jose, you will visit Jardin Pierella, a unique butterfly farm, to learn about these fascinating insects and other wildlife.
 You will see hundreds of butterflies, poison dart frogs, giant walking sticks, and likely sloths and other wildlife.
 The wonderful family who runs this farm will prepare a delicious traditional lunch.
 After a final group dinner on the town, head to bed early to be awake in time to go to the airport for your flight the next day.
 Overnight at La Rosa del America.
-(B, L, D)
+(BLD)

 DAY 7 - DEPARTURE

 Return home with a new appreciation for the hard work of conservation and to share your experiences or extend your stay and explore other parts of this beautiful country.
-You will be taken to the airport in plenty of time to catch your flight.
+You will be taken to the airport in time to catch your flight.
 (B)

 Testimonial